membraneframework-labs/membrane_videoroom/README.md

 * `DATABASE` - the name of the database used to store `Membrane.RTC.Engine` metrics reports
 * `DB_USERNAME` - the name of the database user
 * `DB_PASSWORD` - password for the database user
-* `DB_HOSTNAME` - hostname of the database
+* `DB_HOSTNAME` - hostname of the database server
-* `DB_PORT` - port, where the database will set up its endpoint
+* `DB_PORT` - port of the database server

 #### .env file
 Default environment variables are available in `.env` file.
-If you are using the docker setup, you might want to make the container use the variables defined in `.env` - you can do it by providing the `--env-file .env` flag to `docker run` command.
+If you are using the Docker setup, you might want to make the container use the variables defined in `.env` - you can do so by providing the `--env-file .env` flag to `docker run` command.
 With the variables defined in the `.env` file, you won't need to use `-e` switch of the `docker run` command:
 ```bash
 docker run <rest of the options...> -env-file .env membrane_videoroom
 ```